cybercog/laravel-eloquent-flag/README.md

 Eloquent Flag is an easy way to add flagged attributes to eloquent models.
 All flags has their own trait which adds global scopes to desired entity.

+There are 2 types of flags:

+- `Boolean` flags are the common ones.
+Stored in database as boolean value.
+- `Timestamp` flags stored in database as `TIMESTAMP` column.
+Useful when you need to know when action was performed.

 All flags separated on 2 logical groups:

-- `Classic` flags displays only entities with flag setted as `true`.
+- `Classic` flags displays only entities with `true` or `timestamp` flag value.
-- `Inverse` flags displays only entities with flag setted as `false`.
+- `Inverse` flags displays only entities with `false` or `null` flag value.

 Omitted entities could be retrieved by using special global scope methods, unique for each flag.